-Florida E.N.T. & Allergy's Speech and Language Pathologists offer the latest technology speech therapy and diagnosis of voice disorders.
-In addition to providing speech therapy in Tampa, We also offer evaluation and treatment of swallowing disorders.
+Florida E.N.T. & Allergy’s Speech and Language Pathologists offer the latest technology speech language pathology and diagnosis of voice disorders.
+In addition to providing speech language pathology in Tampa, We also offer evaluation and treatment of swallowing disorders.
 Our Tampa speech-language pathologists have earned certifications of clinical competence in speech-pathology through the American Speech-Language-Hearing Association.

 What is Laryngology?